 The introduction of the 5G network has birthed IoT devices.
 Having numerous ‘smart devices’ connected to the internet or other devices through Wi-Fi or Bluetooth poses a risk to a business network.

 These devices are not protected, yet they form part of the public network at work.
-As a result, it exposes the business data and information as the hackers and data hijackers might utilize one of the ring devices to gain access to the business’ information.
+As a result, it exposes the business data and information as the hackers and data hijackers might utilize one of the ring devices to gain access to the business information.

 Companies need to acquire managed security services to account for and protect all devices that can access the network.
-Protecting yourself or a company from cybercrime is a collective effort from the employees and the society.
+Protecting yourself or a company from cybercrime is a collective effort from the employees and society.

 IT firms have more complex systems to protect the business networks and individual computer systems against cybercrimes.
 Proper sensitization of cybercrimes in your business is necessary to ensure collective effort from the employees.

 Educate yourself on cybercrime and be on the lookout for any suspicious activity.
 In order to take charge of your network, remember that knowledge is power.
+Working with a trusted provider like Stasmayer allows organizations to create strategies tailored specifically to their needs in order to protect their organization from cyber threats.
+Take the first step today and contact Stasmayer to discuss your security needs.